 - Challenging yourself

-We all see the same thing….
-Well, maybe, maybe not, consider two photographers standing next two each other in front of a scene do you think it’s possible for them to take an identical photograph?
-The answer is simply no it’s impossible aside from the laws of physics and the space time continuum, there is the human factor.
+We all see the same things don’t we?
+Maybe – maybe not, consider two photographers standing next two each other in front of a scene.
+It it possible for them to take two identical photographs?
+The answer is simply no it’s impossible aside from the laws of physics, there is the human factor.

 - As a photographer I may see a certain aspect of the scene